 A direct sequel to her 2015 debut novel Simon vs. the Homo Sapiens Agenda, Albertalli’s 2018 novel follows Leah, a fat, sarcastic drummer who has to deal with body image, social anxiety, and self-esteem during the end of her high school days and while coming to terms with a secret that she’s kept even from her closest gay male best friend: She’s bisexual and has unexpected feelings for a close friend.
 The book normalizes queerness in a myriad of refreshingly matter-of-fact ways.

 Cool For The Summer By Dahlia Adler

-Lara has had a years-long crush on the sweet but dumb football hunk Chase, but she also fondly remembers the romantic feelings she felt last summer with a girl named Jasmine.
-Naturally, when Chase expresses interest in Lara, Jasmine unexpectedly appears in their high school, leaving Lara in a love triangle that forces her to re-examine her thoughts on friendship, love, and sexuality.
+Lara has had a years-long crush on the sweet but dumb football hunk Chase.
+But, she also fondly remembers the romantic feelings she felt last summer with a girl named Jasmine.
+Naturally, when Chase expresses interest in Lara, Jasmine unexpectedly appears in their high school.
+The turn of events leaves Lara in a love triangle that forces her to re-examine her thoughts on friendship, love, and sexuality.

 Running With Lions by Julian Winters

 Talented soccer team captain Sebastian Hughes is grateful that his coach doesn’t force him to hide his bisexual identity.
 But his openness threatens to overwhelm him when his former best friend—a gay Muslim, Pakistani-American named Emir—becomes part of the team.
 Though the book centers almost entirely on its male characters, the team camaraderie and Sebastian’s self-doubts ring true.